-Continue the ‘Road through History’ with our new exhibition, sponsored by the Heritage Lottery Fund.
-This second exhibition will continue the story from the end of Roman Empire through the Anglo Saxon, Norman, Medieval eras to the Civil War and the Great Fire of Towcester.
+Continue the ‘Road through History’ with our second stage to the exhibition, sponsored by the Heritage Lottery Fund.
+This exhibition continues the story from the end of Roman Empire through the Anglo Saxon, Norman, Medieval eras to the Civil War and the Great Fire of Towcester.
 You can learn more about key characters from Towcester’s past including, Archdeacon William Sponne and the infamous Sir Richard Empson, and find out more about all the Civil War battles and skirmishes that took place in the area around Towcester.
+The exhibition features:

 The third exhibition completes the ‘Road Through History’ trilogy, sponsored by the Heritage Lottery Fund, and tells the history of Towcester spanning over 5,000 years.
 The most recent part of the exhibition focuses on the Georgian, Victorian and Twentieth Century periods of the town’s history.
 This exhibition will allow you to learn about some of Towcester’s heroes of World War One and World War Two, gain an insight into the life of a Georgian coaching town, and for the first time experience the 5,000 years of Towcester’s history in one exhibition.